mrnorman/miniWeather/README.md

 First, you'll have to pay attention to asynchronicity. `parallel_for` is asynchronous, and therefore, you'll need to add `yakl::fence()` in two places: (1) MPI ; and (2) File I/O.

-Next, if a `parallel_for`'s kernel uses variables with global scope, which it will in this code, you will get a compile time error when running on the GPU.
-C++ Lambdas do not capture variables with global scope, and therefore, you'll be using CPU copies of that data, which nvcc does not allow.
+Next, if a `parallel_for`'s kernel uses variables with global scope, which it will in this code, you will get a runtime time error when running on the GPU.
+C++ Lambdas do not capture variables with global scope, and therefore, you'll be using CPU copies of that data, which isn't accessible from the GPU.
 The most convenient way to handle this is to create local references as follows:

 ```C++
 auto &varName = ::varName;
 ```

-The `::varName` syntax it telling the compiler to look in the global namespace for `varName` rather than the local namespace, which would technically be a variable referencing itself, which is not legal C++.
+The `::varName` syntax is telling the compiler to look in the global context for `varName` rather than the local context.

-This process will be tedious, but it something you nearly always have to do in C++ performance portability approaches.
+This process will be tedious, but it is something you nearly always have to do in C++ performance portability approaches.
 So it's good to get used to doing it.
 You will run into similar issues if you attempt to __use data from your own class__ because the `this` pointer is typically into CPU memory because class objects are often allocated on the CPU.
 This can also be circumvented via local references in the same manner as above.

 You have to put `YAKL_INLINE` in front of the following functions because they are called from kernels: `injection`, `density_current`, `turbulence`, `mountain_waves`, `thermal`, `collision`, `hydro_const_bvfreq`, `hydro_const_theta`, and `sample_ellipse_cosine`.